 \subsection{UOMs: uniform oriented matroids}

-In~\cite[Proposition 2.2.4]{BjLVStWhZi} it is stated that the combinatorial types of cubical zonotopes, i.e., zonotopes in which are proper faces are cubes~\cite{She}, are in one-to-one correspondence with realizable uniform matroids (up to reorientation).
+In~\cite[Proposition 2.2.4]{BjLVStWhZi} it is stated that the combinatorial types of cubical zonotopes, i.e., zonotopes in which all proper faces are cubes~\cite{She}, are in one-to-one correspondence with realizable uniform matroids (up to reorientation).
 A way of generalizing this to general UOMs is basically due to Lawrence~\cite{La}, also see~\cite[Exercise 3.28]{BjLVStWhZi}.
-It has been restated in terms of tope graphs in~\cite{KnMa1}: UOMs correspond to antipodal partial cubes in which all proper antipodal subgraphs are cubes.
+It has been restated in terms of tope graphs in~\cite{KnMa1}: the tope graphs of UOMs correspond to antipodal partial cubes in which all proper antipodal subgraphs are cubes.
 Let us give a proof.